Chris21t/Enjin-NFT-Tools/Enjin-Super-Sender/README.md

     node super_sender.js
     ```
 6. Follow the on-screen prompts to select the network, input collection ID, tokenId, and choose the recipient mode.
-7. If you choose 'multiple' recipients, the script will chronologically send tokens to the addresses listed in the `recipients.txt` file.
+7. If you choose 'multiple' recipients, the script will send tokens to addresses listed in the `recipients.txt` file.

 ## Logs:
 - All transactions and errors are logged with timestamps.